-And He spoke many things to them in illustrations, saying, "Look, the one who seeds went out to seed.
+And He spoke many things to them in illustrations, saying, "Look, the one who seeds went out to be seeding.

-And while he was seeding, some fell along the road.
+And during the time for him to be seeding, some fell along the road.
 And when the birds came, they ate them up.

-Others fell on the rocky places where they did not have much earth, and right away they came up because of the fact that they did not have depth in the earth.
+Others fell on the rocky places where they did not have much soil, and right away they came up because of the fact for them to not be having depth in the soil.

-When the sun came up, they were burned and shriveled up because of the fact that they did not have root.
+When the sun came up, they were burned and, because of the fact for them to not be having root, they shriveled up.

 Others fell on the thorns, and the thorns climbed up and choked them.

-Others fell on the good earth, and they were giving fruit, some a hundred, others sixty, and others thirty.
+Others fell on the soil, the nice soil, and they were giving fruit, one a hundred, another sixty, and another thirty.